jukefr/jukefr/content/post/ricing-linux/index.md

 **as a quick tldr of this preface** :
 - the keyboard allows you to memorize keybindings that produce specific repeatable actions without worrying (too much) about context and accuracy, both of them (learning the keybinds and accurate typing) are a question of practice, unlike a mouse
-- there is an ideal way of positioning your hands on a keyboard which leads to the "smoothest" experience possible, reduces strain on the wrists, and much of the conceptual choices of terminal based applications are a result of said "ergonomic" hand placement
+- there is an ideal way of positioning your hands on a keyboard which ensures to the "smoothest" experience possible, reduces strain on the wrists, and much of the conceptual choices of terminal based applications are a result of said "ergonomic" hand placement

 Keep all of this in mind when designing your custom rice, it's not simply about looking cool (at least for me), it's about having an efficient, ergonomic and coherent environment.
 When setting keybindings that you often use, try to privilege keys closest to the home row for instance.
 Usually it takes a while to narrow down exactly what functions you will be using more than others and fine-tuning everything, but it is important to always keep in mind that we're trying to make our life easier, not prettier (although usually once you're done with the functional part, then comes the "unixporn" part, where you can go crazy with all the shadows, corners, gaps, borders, backgrounds, etc you want).